 Failure Hero: If you analyze well, apart from "converting" Pussy Galore and killing Oddjob, Bond's actions aren't really that effective.
 Had he not done those two things, though (especially the first), Goldfinger's plan would have succeeded.

-Oddjob's statue-breaking and later neck breaking of Tilly Masterson.
+Oddjob's statue-breaking and later neck breaking of Tilly Masterson in the woods.

-Gas Chamber: Goldfinger turns his office into one for killing the gangsters who have invested on his heist.
+Gas Chamber: Goldfinger turns his rumous room into one for killing the gangsters who have invested on his heist.

-High Heel Face Turn: Pussy Galore, after being seduced by Bond.
+High Heel-Face Turn: Pussy Galore, after being seduced by Bond.
 This is even crucial to the plot, since it got her to replace the nerve gas in her pilots' planes with a harmless placebo.
-Though it's implied his magic penis was all that made her turn, it's possible he later appealed to her logic that after having just witnessed Goldfinger murder a room full of powerful men he no longer needed he would have no problem killing Pussy when her job was done.
+Though it's implied his magic charms were officially all that made her turn, it's possible he later appealed to her logic that after having just witnessed Goldfinger murder a room full of powerful men he no longer needed he would have no problem killing Pussy when her job was done.
 Or he could've appealed to her conscience in that she was willing to participate in an enormous heist, but not commit mass murder.
 After all she didn't realize the nerve gas was fatal.

 Bond uses two gold bars to break open the bomb and throws a gold bar at Oddjob.
 However, he does seem to have some trouble lifting them.

 And the scene in which Bond explains why stealing the gold would be impractical (following which Goldfinger explains his real plan) is probably the most famous aversion in cinema.
 And also a nod to book's plot, where it was really Goldfinger's plan.
 The screenwriters consciously changed it.